GeographicaGS/CartoTweets/README.md

 * HASHTAGS

  A coma-separated list with the hashtags to filter the tweet stream.
 All tweets that contains at least one of the hashtags will be inserted.
+Since it uses CartoDB,  **only geolocated tweets will be inserted**.

 * LOCATIONS

  Coordinates defining a [Bounding box](http://wiki.openstreetmap.org/wiki/Bounding_Box) to filter tweets by its geolocation.

- If you want to **store only geolocated tweets**, you should set this parameter at least with the world-wide bounding box (i.e: "-180,-90,180,90").

- If you want your app to store all tweets, with or without geolocation, you should set this parameter to an empty string "".

 * TABLENAME